Perris Dam Modernization Program

 The Perris ERF project is expected to include:

-• Temporary impacts to traffic during the construction.
-The stage construction and traffic handling plans were designed to minimize impact to vehicular, pedestrian, and bicyclist travel through the project site.
+• The staged construction and traffic handling plans were designed to minimize impact to vehicular, pedestrian, and bicyclist travel through the project site.
+Localized noise and increased activity at the site are expected during construction.

 • Temporary traffic modifications will be made at Evans Road, Lake Perris Drive, and Fair Way during construction.
 All existing through lanes on Ramona Expressway will be maintained during construction.